thomasboyt/component-platformer/README.md

 * [ ] Figure out additional hooks for components
   * For example, collision needs to be broken up into "detection" and "resolution" phases, so that e.g. an enemy that turns around when it hits a block can be coded as two separate components
   * `FixedUpdate`-like hook?
 Does this even make sense in a single-threaded application?
 Seems suuuper difficult to time and schedule correctly.
+* [ ] Should probably deprecate `constructor()` hooks on components in favor of doing all initialization in `init()`.
+That way constructing a component is "pure" in that it never kicks off any process.
+  * [ ] Will need to make it possible to pass arguments to `init` somehow - maybe store any args passed to constructor, and pass them to init when called?
+Imagine this is super hard to type-check tho.

 ## Shim Todo